 Motorized ground travel on Michigan‘s Mackinac Island is prohibited, so if you fly in to its paved runway, plan to walk, bike, or take a horse-drawn carriage where you need to go.
 You’ll find hotels, restaurants, and more, including Fort Mackinac, founded during the American Revolution.

 At 20,310 feet, Denali towers over Denali National Park and Reserve, described by the National Park Service as “six million acres of wild land, bisected by one ribbon of road.”
 Roads are scarce in many areas of Alaska, so leave civilization behind and explore the state’s landscape of glaciers, mountains, and tundra by air.
+Check out this article for tips about flying in Denali National Park.

 Even a two-seat, VFR-only Cessna 150 can wind its way north of the Arctic circle with some advance planning, as demonstrated by a December 2014 AOPA Pilot article.
 Beyond sightseeing, small aircraft act as a lifeline to many isolated communities in the state; general aviation’s role in Alaskan communities got some time in the spotlight in the reality TV series Flying Wild Alaska.